PiMaker/pimaker.github.io/_texts/rvc1.md

 * the code is on **[GitHub](https://github.com/pimaker/rvc)**
 * emulated RISC-V `rv32ima/su+Zifencei+Zicsr` instruction set
-* 64 MiB of RAM minus CPU state is stored in a 2048x2048 pixel Integer-Format texture (128bpp)
+* 64 MiB of RAM minus CPU state is stored in a 2048x2048 pixel Integer-Format texture (128 bpp)
 * Unity Custom Render Texture with buffer-swapping allows encoding/decoding state between frames
 * a pixel shader is used for emulation since compute shaders and UAV are not supported in VRChat

-_Be warned that this post might be a bit rambly at times, as I try to recall the pain and suffering of writing this shader.
+_Be warned that this post might be a bit rambly at times, as I try to recall the many pitfalls of writing this shader.
 Let's hope it will at least turn out entertaining._

 ---